ZeroByteZDev/MadLoaderV3-OldDesign/README.md

 # MadLoaderV3-OldDesign
 This is the earliest design of MadLoader (Now Known as MadUI) Version 3.

-We had multiple different frameworks Used on these project, these frameworks used are .NET Winforms, .NET WPF and the Final and the current one is C++ Qt.
+We had multiple different frameworks projects Used on these project, these frameworks used are .NET Winforms, .NET WPF and the Final and the current one is C++ Qt.

 So I decide to share the Winform version here cus im deleting it to my PC.
 Have fun making this as your base idk what you do with it.